Strobesstrobes

 TL;DR

-This post catalogs the network security misconfigurations testers find on nearly every internal engagement, why each one matters, and how to fix it.
+This post catalogs the network security misconfigurations testers find on nearly every internal engagement, shows the actual exploit output for the worst of them, and gives the config-level fix for each.
 Think of it as the defender's counterpart to our internal network penetration testing guide and external network penetration testing checklist.

 What are network security misconfigurations?